Why does God Allow

 almost all atheists and agnostics deny moral absolutes.
 (Ayn Rand

-but since they deny the need for self-sacrifice for other people, we Christians
+generalization, but since they deny the need for self-sacrifice for other

-atheists’/agnostics’ moral/cultural relativism back at them, playing the
+while using atheists’/agnostics’ moral/cultural relativism back at them,

-Inquisition, jihads, Apartheid, Jim Crow, female genital mutilation, Chinese
+Crusades, the Inquisition, jihads, Apartheid, Jim Crow, female genital

-foot binding, suttee, female infanticide, gulags, concentration camps,
+mutilation, Chinese foot binding, suttee, female infanticide, gulags,

-genocide, nuclear wars, imperialism, racial discrimination, poison gas,
+concentration camps, genocide, nuclear wars, imperialism, racial discrimination,

-landmines, sexism, etc., etc., etc., may be wrong for you, but they are
+poison gas, landmines, sexism, etc., etc., etc., may be wrong for you, but

-fine for us!
+they are fine for us!
 So now you can't condemn us!"
-If the

-atheist/agnostic says the Christian is being hypocritical, by violating his own
+If the atheist/agnostic says the Christian is being hypocritical, by violating

-revelation's moral standards, that doesn't prove the unbeliever’s own
+his own revelation's moral standards, that doesn't prove the

-moral position intrinsically since he rejects God and the Bible's inspired
+unbeliever’s own moral position intrinsically since he rejects God and the

-truth.
-Therefore, because atheists’ bad behavior is a logical consequence
+Bible's inspired truth.
+Therefore, because atheists’ bad behavior is a

-of their belief system’s lack of a good source of moral absolutes, it's
+logical consequence of their belief system’s lack of a good source of moral

-actually a better argument to say, "The sins of atheists refute
+absolutes, it's actually a better argument to say, "The sins of

 theism"!